dl1998/go-logging/examples/README.md

 It creates an async logger with provided queue size that writes messages on the console asynchronously.
 It also provides an example how to wait for all messages to be written.

+## customasyncstructuredlogger

+Demonstrates how to create a new custom structured logger for the application.

+It creates an async structured logger with provided queue size that writes messages on the console asynchronously.
+It also provides an example how to wait for all messages to be written.

 ## customlogger

 Demonstrates how to create a new custom logger for the application.